groupdocs-parser/GroupDocs.Parser-for-.NET/README.md

 Directory | Description
 --------- | -----------
 [Examples](https://github.com/groupdocs-parser/GroupDocs.Parser-for-.NET/tree/master/Examples)  | Contains the package of all .NET examples (C#) and sample files that will help you learn how to use product features.
-[Plugin](https://github.com/groupdocs-parser/GroupDocs.Parser-for-.NET/tree/master/Plugins)  | Contains the plugins related to GroupDocs.Parser for Visual Studio.

 ## How to Run the Examples

 + You can either clone the repository using your favorite GitHub client or download the ZIP file from the above button.
 + Extract the contents of the ZIP file to any folder on your computer.
 + In the extracted files and folders, you can see solution file for C# Project.
-+ The project is created in Visual Studio 2013.
++ The project is created in Visual Studio 2019.
 + Open the solution file in Visual Studio and build the project.
 + On the first run, the dependencies will automatically be downloaded via NuGet.
-+ Open Program.cs file, all the examples are called from here.
++ Open RunExamples.cs file, all the examples are called from here.
 + Uncomment the examples you want to run from within the project.

 Please find more details for how to run the examples [here](https://docs.groupdocs.com/display/parsernet/How+to+Run+Examples).